morris/vanilla-todo/README.md

 #### 3.2.2.
 Data Flow

-I found it effective to implement one-way data flow similar to React's approach.
+I found it effective to implement one-way data flow similar to React's approach, however exclusively using custom DOM events.

-- **Data flows downwards** from parent components to child components through their public interfaces (usually `update` functions).
+- **Data flows downwards** from parent components to child components through custom DOM events.
-- **Actions flow upwards** through custom DOM events (bubbling up), usually resulting in some parent component state change which is in turn propagated downwards through `update` functions.
+- **Actions flow upwards** through custom DOM events (bubbling up), usually resulting in some parent component state change which is in turn propagated downwards through data events.

-The data store is factored into a separate behavior (`VT.TodoStore`).
+The data store is factored into a separate behavior (`TodoStore`).
-It only receives and dispatches events, and encapsulates all of the data logic.
+It only receives and dispatches events and encapsulates all of the data logic.

 Listening to and dispatching events is slightly verbose with standard APIs and certainly justifies introducing helpers.